-Further to Article 12 of that Directive, these Regulations-
+Further to Article 12 of that Directive, these Regulations -

-- (a) allow alternative labelling arrangements instead of the particulars required by those EC Regulations in the case of sales to the final consumer by appropriate premises of food which is prepacked for direct sale or not prepacked (regulation 5); and - (b) contain transitional arrangements in respect of sales of such food to the final consumer or to a mass caterer by analogy with Article 4(1) of Regulation 1139/98, Article 2 of Regulation 49/2000 and Article 5 of Regulation 50/2000 (regulation 13).
+- (a) allow alternative labelling arrangements instead of the particulars required by those EC Regulations in the case of sales to the final consumer by appropriate premises of food which is prepacked for direct sale or not prepacked (regulation 5); and - (b) contain transitional arrangements in respect of sales of such food to the final consumer or to a mass caterer by analogy with Article 4(1) of Regulation 1139/98, Article 2 of Regulation 49/2000 and Article 5 of Regulation 50/2000 (regulation 12).

-These Regulations also-
+These Regulations also -

-- (a) create offences and prescribe a penalty (regulation 7), contain exemptions (regulation 3) and specify enforcement authorities (regulation 8); - (b) provide a defence in relation to exports, in accordance with Articles 2 and 3 of Council Directive 89/397/EEC (OJ No. L186, 30.6.89, p.23) on the official control of foodstuffs, as read with the ninth recital to that Directive (regulation 9); - (c) incorporate specified provisions of the Food Safety Act 1990 (regulation 10); and - (d) make consequential amendments of other legislation in relation to England (regulations 11 and 12).
+- (a) create offences and prescribe a penalty (regulation 7), contain exemptions (regulation 3) and specify the enforcement authority (regulation 8); - (b) provide a defence in relation to exports, in accordance with Articles 2 and 3 of Council Directive 89/397/EEC (O.J.
+No. L186, 30.6.89, p.
+23) on the official control of foodstuffs, as read with the ninth recital to that Directive (regulation 9); - (c) incorporate specified provisions of the Food Safety (Northern Ireland) Order 1991 (regulation 10); and - (d) make consequential amendments to other legislation (regulation 11).